-COVID-19 has brought a new spotlight to a tool relatively unused in many industries: UV energy.
+COVID-19 has brought a new spotlight to a tool relatively unused in many industries: UV-C energy.

 Scientists have known about the disinfection powers of UV-C for decades.
 Hospitals and healthcare settings have used UV products for years.
 A scientist from Columbia University recently proved that UV-C wavelengths can inactive COVID-19 in laboratory settings.
-There is solid evidence behind the UV technology.
+There is solid evidence behind UV-C technology.

 But what products should you trust?
 Which ones really work?
 And are they all safe?

-Although UV products are nothing new, there is no standard regulation process.
+Although UV-C products are nothing new, there is no standard regulation process.
 That means new UV products that have entered the market during the pandemic may or may not work.

 An article recently published by INC. highlights the regulation problem.
 It also points out a product from one of our manufacturer partners.

-The Healthé Entry portal is designed to disinfect as people walk and rotate through it.
+The Healthe ENTRY™ is a portal designed to disinfect as people walk and rotate through it.
 Many companies have already purchased or installed the product, which is developed by former NASA scientist and company owner Fred Maxik.